qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 " %}

 {% include collapsible.html title="serving instructions" content="
-you have a few options for preparing to drink this extract. what you *could* do is just chug it down, but you're likely to retch while channeling which - i shouldn't need to tell you - would be disastrous. so, this is where we want that **overwhelming flavor**. produce a **whole pepper** along with the extract and chew on it until it's filled your mouth. swallow that, then chug the extract down while channeling **neutral energy** according to *the nameless dis-completion pattern*. identify your target and unseal the **drowning jar**. unless you're draining your target into the jar, you don't need to worry too much about handling it carefully at this point.
+you have a few options for preparing to drink this extract. what you *could* do is just chug it down, but you're likely to retch while channeling which - i shouldn't need to tell you - would be disastrous. so, this is where we want that **overwhelming flavor**. produce a **whole pepper** along with the extract and chew on it until the pain has filled your mouth. swallow that, then chug the extract down while channeling **neutral energy** according to *the nameless dis-completion pattern*. since you're an alchemist, you'll have to stay in contact with your target as you unseal the **drowning jar** and begin the spell. unless you're draining your target into the jar, you don't need to worry too much about handling either particularly carefully at this point.

-if you *are* draining your target into the jar, then make sure to point the mouth of it *directly* at the target, even if that means the jar turns upside-down! the hunger should do the rest of the work - just make sure to right the bottle before ceasing channeling.
+if you *are* draining your target into the jar, then make sure to *hold* the object, and point the mouth of the jar *directly at* the target *(even if that means the jar turns upside-down!)*. the hunger should do the rest of the work - just make sure to right the bottle before ceasing channeling.

-either way, you'll want to produce your disposable items and hold on to them for the duration of the spell. if at any point they begin to melt, you need to stop channeling ***immediately***. you'd be next.
+either way, you'll want to produce your disposable items once you have a free hand and hold on to them for the duration of the spell. if at any point they begin to melt, you need to stop channeling ***immediately***. you'll be next.

 ---